meilisearch/documentation/create/how_to/digitalocean_droplet.md

 [[toc]]

-## Deploy meilisearch on a digitalocean droplet
+## Deploy MeiliSearch on a DigitalOcean droplet

 ### 1. Create a new "droplet"